Why couples counselling?

 Arguments that appear to originate in minor disagreements but quickly escalate and end up with one or other or both parties being hurt.
 If this applies to you, then the aim in therapy is to help you both to talk honestly about your feelings and to find a deeper understanding of the underlying causes of the conflicts in your relationship.

 Sexual problems.
 There are many different sexual problems that couples bring to therapy.
 One of the most common is when a couple are no longer having sex.
 If this applies to you, you might for instance remember enjoying sex when you first got together, but now one, or both of you, just feel ‘the sex has died’.
+Or there might be other issues that you find too difficult to talk about.

 It is as if you are sexually blocked and can’t find a way to move forward.
 It could be that you are both working so hard you no longer have time for sex.
 Or if you have children you find they always take precedence.
 Sometimes one of you might be depressed, which raises the question of whether it is the depression that has caused the lack of sex or the lack of sex that has caused the depression?